evagabriela/WDI/curriculum/week-01/03-box-model-flexbox/README.md

 - Adjust element spacing using padding and margin
 - Describe the difference between block, inline, and inline-block elements
 - Explain the difference between and use cases of static, relative, fixed, & absolute positioning

-### STUDENT PRE-WORK
-*Before this lesson, you should already be able to:*
-- Style all elements of a particular HTML element on a web page
-- Understand best practice for specificity and cascading
-- Apply styles to specific elements using classes and IDs
-- Pass The Validator without errors

-***

-<a name="opening"></a>
-## Opening (10 mins)
-- Review pre-work, projects, or exit ticket, if applicable
-- Review current lesson objectives
-- Reference general course content or topics (e.g. code or concepts that have been used across multiple lessons)
-- Include Hook / Real-world Relevance (why the content from this lesson is useful or important)

-> Instructor Note: Use instructor notes to talk directly to instructors.
-Otherwise, write out lesson directions and materials in a student-facing voice.

-Check: Ask students to define, explain, or recall any **general** prior concepts or tools.

 ***